 - An annual Discover Pass and a daily launch permit; or

 - A one-day Discover Pass and a daily launch permit.
-A daily watercraft launching permit for $7 and a trailer dumping permit for $5 is available at the park.
+A daily watercraft launching permit for $7 can be purchased at the park.
 Annual permits also may be purchased at Washington State Parks Headquarters in Olympia, at region offices, online, and at parks when staff are available.